Cuenca, Ecuador

 When we asked expats and global nomads about their social experiences in Cuenca, they replied:

 "Expats, retirees and digital nomads living in Cuenca typically have an active social life.
 There are many opportunities to meet people and make friends, such as joining local clubs and organizations, attending cultural events, and participating in outdoor activities.
 Expats often find that the locals are friendly and welcoming, and that it is easy to make connections with other expats and digital nomads.
-Additionally, there are many online forums and social media groups dedicated to expats and digital nomads living in Cuenca, providing a great way to connect with like-minded people," remarked one expat living in Cuenca.
+Additionally, there are many online forums and social media groups dedicated to expats and digital nomads living in Cuenca, providing a great way to connect with like-minded people," said one expat living in Cuenca.

 "Cuenca is a vibrant city with a lively social scene.
 There are plenty of bars, restaurants, and cafes to explore, as well as a variety of cultural events and activities to take part in.
 The city is known for its friendly locals, who are always happy to welcome visitors and show them around.
 There are also plenty of outdoor activities to enjoy, such as hiking, biking, and exploring the nearby waterfalls.
-Whether you're looking for a night out on the town or a relaxing day in the park, Cuenca has something for everyone," said one expat living in Cuenca.
+Whether you're looking for a night out on the town or a relaxing day in the park, Cuenca has something for everyone," said one expat.

 What advice to expats in Cuenca have about housing?